xying21/ckb_sdk/docs/introduction/overview_java.md

 #### Step 2.
 Create a Gradle project.

-Create the project folder, for example, `myApp`, and copy the src folder of the code [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example) with all sub folders and files into the `myApp` folder.
+Create a project folder, for example, `myApp`, and copy the src folder of the code [examples](https://github.com/nervosnetwork/ckb-sdk-java/tree/develop/example) with all subfolders and files into the `myApp` folder.

 #### Step 3.
 Install CKB Java SDK.

-There are two ways to install CKB Java SDK:
+Two methods are available to install CKB Java SDK:

 - Install CKB Java SDK from repositories.
 - Install CKB Java SDK manually.